 - PROSPER Trial

 - This study will evaluate the safety and efficacy of enzalutamide (Xtandi) in men with nonmetastatic castration-resistant prostate cancer.
 The trial will enroll men with prostate cancer that is progressing despite androgen deprivation therapy, but who have no symptoms of disease and have no prior or present evidence of metastatic disease.
 Click here for more information about this trial on clinicaltrials.gov.
-Click here to visit the sponsor website and click here to download the PROSPER Trial brochure.
+Click here to download the PROSPER Trial brochure.

 - S1216 Trial